 If a company is only issuing new shares out of an attempt at raising new capital because their business is hurting, then they may have to cut dividends even deeper down the line or halt them altogether.

-This can be disastrous for investors who hold equities for income.
+This has consequences for investors who hold equities for income.
 Dividend investors will do well to keep an eye on the number of shares outstanding for any stock, as well as how previous dilutions (if any) have affected dividends.

 To be clear, dilution doesn’t have to affect dividends.
-Dilution cuts down on earnings per share (EPS) but not necessarily on dividends per share (DPS).
+Dilution cuts down on earnings per share (EPS) but not necessarily on dividends per share (DPS), but it’s likely it would.

 The more dividends per share a company pays out, and the more shares there are, the more unsustainable the dividend is likely to become, since a company can only afford to pay so much of its profits out to investors.